 Pulsemaster is an innovative company providing Pulsed Electric Field Systems (PEF) for the food industry.

-All PEF systems used by industry to make French fries and crisps, built according to Marx solid-state typology and running succesfully in potato industry in Germany, US, Canada, The Netherlands, Belgium, Austria, Australia, India and China, technically originate from the work of Pulsemaster’s highly qualified team of German engineering experts.
-Our robust Marx solid-state typology enables better pulse control and high reliability.
+All PEF systems used by industry to make French fries and crisps, built according to Marx solid-state typology and running successfully in the potato industry in Germany, US, Canada, The Netherlands, Belgium, Austria, Australia, India, and China, technically originate from the work of Pulsemaster’s highly qualified team of German engineering experts.
+Their robust Marx solid-state typology enables better pulse control and high reliability.

 The heart of a PEF-system is the Pulse generator: Pulsemaster offers several Pulse generators with a range of capacities.